| |

 An analogy to encryption in the Echo protocol:

-The cryptography of the Echo Protocol can be compared to the give and take of surprise eggs.
-Bob gives a surprise egg to Alice, Alice opens it and eats the chocolate and comes across the plastic capsule inside the surprise egg and tries to open it and assemble the parts inside into a toy, a Smurf.
-However, she does not succeed in assembling it, the Smurf cannot be formed, and so she puts the individual parts back into the plastic capsule, pours new chocolate around it and passes the egg on to her neighbor, who also tries to make a Smurf out of the parts.
-Alice doesn’t know who can successfully assemble the surprise egg or Smurf, so she copies it (-what a miracle, Alice has an Ü egg copying machine- ) and gives one copy each to all her friends.
-(Unwrap it, tinker with it, look at it, wrap it, give it away, and unwrap it again, tinker with it, look at it, wrap it, give it away, and so on…. - From view of the instances (kernels) represented in the network in this picture the net would have become the Ü egg paradise, if not with Congestion control the tinkering procedures were reduced again.
-Once known tinkering parts are not assembled a second time).
-Alice tinkers until she can recognize a Smurf with a red cap, she has received the Papa Smurf figure intended for her or her message.
+The cryptography of the Echo Protocol can be compared to giving and receiving surprise eggs.
+Bob gives Alice a surprise egg, Alice opens it and eats the chocolate, finds the plastic capsule inside the surprise egg, and tries to open it and assemble the parts inside to make a toy, a Smurf.
+However, she is unable to assemble it; the Smurf cannot be formed, so she puts the individual parts back into the plastic capsule, pours new chocolate around it, and passes the egg on to her neighbor, who also tries to assemble a Smurf from the parts.
+Alice doesn’t know who will be able to successfully assemble the surprise egg or the Smurf, so she copies it (what a miracle, Alice has a surprise egg copying machine) and passes a copy to all her friends.
+(Unpack, assemble, look at, pack up, give away, and unpack again, assemble, look at, pack up, give away, and so on… From the perspective of the instances (kernels) represented in the network, the network would have become a Kinder Egg paradise in this scenario if congestion control had not reduced the assembly processes again.
+Once crafting parts are known, they are not assembled a second time).
+Alice crafts until she can recognize a Smurf with a red cap; she has received the Papa Smurf figure intended for her and her message.

-Offline messages are implemented using the “Poptastic” function, which requires an e-mail account with IMAP or POP3.
+Offline messages are implemented via the “Poptastic” function, which requires an email account with IMAP or POP3.
+Alternatively, there is also the option of chatting via Git.

 Question: How do offline messages work?